7th July 1943- 27th April 2026

 (Ken Shelley, Alan Tankard, Anna Karsay, Nick Boddy) Off video

-He was one of the great ELT innovators with Functions of English and Notions in English, Let’s Talk, Cambridge Advanced English, Progress to Proficiency, International Business English.
-We started in publishing at the same time.
-We were often at the same conferences too and never in competition since we specialized at opposite ends of the ELT spectrum.
+We were often at the same conferences too and never in competition since we specialized at the opposite ends of the ELT spectrum.

 We have two copies of Functions of English.
 Why two?
 Well, both are signed:

 Leo pioneered taking his own photos for his books, something I later followed.
-Ideas was early in splitting activities, so that in pair work one student looked at one page, the other at a different page.
-Some photos for a matching exercise (parents and children) were taken by Leo mainly at a party in the garden at our house.
+Ideas was very early in splitting activities (“Information Gap”), so that in pair work one student looked at one page, the other at a different page.

 There are a lot more books.

-We always stayed in touch.
-Our kids played with his kids.
 We went to parties at his house regularly.
-Leo and Sue gave splendid parties, usually one near Christmas and one in the summer.
-I remember a dinner a few years ago when Leo said, ‘We were both so lucky.
+Leo and Sue gave splendid parties, usually one near Christmas and one in the summer … Sue created a magnificent garden.
+Leo was a great cook too.
+I remember a dinner with friends a few years ago when Leo said, ‘We were both so lucky.
 We saw the very best time in ELT as teachers and authors.’
 That’s true, I believe.
+He added, ‘It’s gone.’
+That’s true too.

 My son, Joshua, met him in China and showed him round the Shaolin Temple where Josh was studying martial arts.
 Leo was not only a superb photographer, he had an eye for odd and quirky things.
-One I remember from Japan is he captured a close up of the rear of two cars parked next to each other.
+One I remember from Japan is he captured a close up of the rear of two cars parked closely next to each other.
 Cedric and Cecilia.
 (Nissan and Toyota names).
 He gave me a CDR of over 100 of his Shaolin Temple photos.
 Brilliant little detail observations.
 On trips abroad, he researched the odd or unusual places he wanted to see and would set off with his camera at conferences.
 He fortunately handed over the camera and let someone else take these.
 Josh had dyed his hair blonde so as to stand out in martial arts competitions.
-(He wasn’t born when the photos of offspring were taken).
+(He wasn’t born when the photos of offspring were taken for Ideas).

 There are some people you think may live to be a hundred.
 Leo, with his cycling, swimming and walking was one of them.
-That’s why we so shocked at the news.
-Just four months ago I tripped and fell face forward onto tarmac.
+That’s why we were so shocked at the news.
+Just four months earlier I had tripped and fell face forward onto tarmac.
 I broke my glasses, fractured my nose and had cuts and bruises.
 I realise how lucky I was to get away with it so lightly.
 The sense of vulnerability to a slip here or there stays with me.

 COMMENTS ON MY FACEBOOK PAGE: